Blog

 clean_device

-Removes existing partitions, RAID arrays, LVM structures, and wipes
+Removes existing partitions, RAID arrays, LVM structures, and wipes the device.

 def clean_device(device):